wat111/Phobos-1.7.2-BUILDABLE-SRC/README.md

 - PingBypass
 - Companion

+## Opening the ClickGUI:

+**There is no default bind, you can do .bind clickgui key to bind it and it will work.**

 So what I've heard so far?
 Apparently this one got leaked by plivid but who cares lel.
 Enjoy this share. xd

 ## Running in a Dev Environment: